 Drug interactions Drug Interactions The effect a drug has on a person may be different than expected because that drug interacts with Another drug the person is taking (drug-drug interaction) Food, beverages, or supplements the... read more between antiretroviral drugs and other drugs or between two antiretroviral drugs can occur.
 Thus, people should make sure their doctor knows all the drugs they are taking.

 Interactions between antiretroviral drugs may increase or decrease the effectiveness of the drugs.

 Also, other substances affect how the body uses some HIV drugs.
 These substances include the following:

 Grapefruit juice increases the levels of saquinavir, increasing the risk of side effects.

-St. John's wort St. John’s Wort The reddish substance in the plant’s flowers contains numerous biologically active compounds, including hypericin and hyperforin.
+St. John's wort St. John’s Wort The reddish substance in the flowers of St. John’s wort contains numerous biologically active compounds, including hypericin and hyperforin.
 (See also Overview of Dietary Supplements.)
-People take St.... read more (a medicinal herb) causes the body to process protease inhibitors and non-nucleoside reverse transcriptase inhibitors more quickly and thus makes them less effective.
+People... read more (a medicinal herb) causes the body to process protease inhibitors and non-nucleoside reverse transcriptase inhibitors more quickly and thus makes them less effective.